Summer at Q-Chem

 - a "virtual spectrometer" for visualizing UV-Vis spectra over the web.

 Two kinds of projects are accepted: those promoted by Q-Chem, and those proposed by applicants.

 About Summer at Q-Chem

-Since 2016, Q-Chem has run a summer research program for graduate students and postdocs who are members of the Q-Chem developer community.
-The goals of the program are to accelerate the development of new capabilities and core infrastructure, to provide training to new generations of Q-Chem developers, and to help academic developers integrate new features into Q-Chem.
+Since 2016, Q-Chem has run a a summer research program for graduate students and postdocs who are members of the Q-Chem developer community.
+The goal of the program is to accelerate the development of new capabilities and core infrastructure; to provide training to new generation of Q-Chem developers; and to help academic developers integrate new features into Q-Chem.

 Financial assistance is provided based on the topic of the research project:

 - Targeted topics aimed at specific developments initiated by Q-Chem.